FSPA Communications Office

 We are a community of vowed Franciscan women centered in Eucharist, committed to be loving presence through prayer, witness and service.

 St. Rose Convent in La Crosse, Wisconsin, serves as the administrative and spiritual heart of FSPA, housing more than 50 offices and three chapels.
-Among the chapels are Mary of the Angels which welcomes visitors from La Crosse and around the world, and the Perpetual Adoration Chapel where the sisters have prayed 24 hours a day since 1878.
+Among the chapels are Mary of the Angels which welcomes visitors from La Crosse and around the world, and the Perpetual Adoration Chapel where the sisters have prayed since 1878.
 St. Rose Convent is on the list of historical sites in La Crosse.

-The Franciscan Sisters of Perpetual Adoration were inspired by St. Francis of Assisi, who served the people of Italy during the 13th century.
+Franciscan Sisters of Perpetual Adoration were inspired by St. Francis of Assisi, who served the people of Italy during the 13th century.
 St. Francis is regarded for his close relationship with God - evidenced in his simple life of prayer, devotion to the poor, and awareness of all creation.

 FSPA vowed members enjoy extraordinary opportunities for spiritual growth, lifelong learning, and professional development.
 FSPA invites Catholic women of all origins and backgrounds to consider religious life within its community.
 New membership is open to single Catholic women, ages 21 to 45, who want a deeper relationship with God, and who seek community and a life of Gospel service.